-Saruni Mara is terrific for travellers who want the best of both worlds – the hectic pace of the Masai Mara National Reserve and the relative peace of a private conservancy.
+Saruni Mara is terrific for travelers who want the best of both worlds – the hectic pace of the Maasai Mara National Reserve and the relative peace of a private conservancy.
 This really is a brilliant base for exploring two game-rich regions!

 ACCESS & LOCATION:

 This location is remote compared with other properties in the area and travelers hoping to see a lot of the wildebeest Great Migration might prefer camps closer to the Maasai Mara National Reserve.
 However, if you are happy to be based away from the tourist trail and you are looking for a more serene safari experience, Saruni Mara is absolutely ideal!
 The property is approached via a road that winds along the plains of the private conservancy before ascending the hill.